Shigefusa 170mm Santoku Hocho Right-Handed – Tokifusa Iizuka

-This popular santoku (three-purpose) knife has a narrow spline and a thin, single-bevel blade that makes it very versatile – you can use it for slicing, dicing and mincing vegetables and meat.
-The Ho wood handle has a buffalo horn ferrule.
+This popular santoku (three-purpose) knife has a narrow spline and a thin, double-bevel blade that makes it very versatile – you can use it for slicing, dicing and mincing vegetables and meat.
+The...

 Handle length - 128mm

 Handle width - 22mm

 Handle to tip length - 311mm

 Chin to tip length - 168mm